simatic-ax/ae-opcuaconnection/README.md

 3. Run the script _set-password_ to enable the password for the user configurated "MyUser".

-4. Run the script _create-opcua-interface_ to create the opcua

-5. Run the script _hcl_.
+4. Run the script _hcl_.
 Here the hardware configuration is compiled and downloaded to the plc instance.

-6. Run the script _scl_.
+5. Run the script _scl_.
 The application is built and transferred to the instance.

 In addition, there are commands to control the tank from AX side: